workstationbynick/Project/README.md

-working on file creation and git transfer.
+working on file creation and git transfer just a thing or two as I learn.